mohamedasad10/TheArchives/README.md

 This app was born from a real-life need.

 > Recently, our microwave broke.
-But we didn’t know how much it originally cost, when we bought it, or where we bought it from — so comparing or replacing it was frustrating.
+But we didn’t know how much it originally cost, when we bought it, or where we bought it from so comparing or replacing it was frustrating.
 >
-> Another time, my doctor prescribed medicine, but I forgot the **name** and **dosage** later when I needed it again.
+> Another instance was my doctor prescribed medicine, but I forgot the **name** and **dosage** later when I needed it again.

-I realized I needed a place to store this kind of item-related information for future reference — and that's when **TheArchives** was created.
+I realized I needed a place to store this kind of item-related information for future reference and that's when **TheArchives** was created.

 ---

 ## 🌐 Live Demo

-👉 **Try it live here**: [https://thearchives-frontend.vercel.app](https://thearchives-frontend.vercel.app)
+👉 **Try it live here**: [.](https://the-archives-nine.vercel.app/)

 ---